wildminder/ComfyUI-KEEP/README.md

 - **2025-05-20**: Initial commit

 ## About ComfyUI-KEEP
-This repository provides custom nodes for ComfyUI that implement the **KEEP (Kalman-Inspired FEaturE Propagation)** algorithm for face super-resolution.
+This repository provides custom nodes for ComfyUI that implement the **KEEP** algorithm for face super-resolution.
 KEEP is designed for robust video face super-resolution, and these nodes adapt its capabilities for use within the ComfyUI framework.

 You can enhance faces in:
 *   Single images